DevExpress/devextreme-demos/JSDemos/Demos/PivotGrid/OLAPDataSource/description.md

 The PivotGrid component supports OLAP services (Microsoft SQL Server Analysis Services).
 This demo shows how to use a remote OLAP cube as the PivotGrid's data source.

 ## Configure the Store
-To connect your component to an OLAP storage, use [XmlaStore](/Documentation/ApiReference/Data_Layer/XmlaStore/).
+Use [XmlaStore](/Documentation/ApiReference/Data_Layer/XmlaStore/) to connect your component to an OLAP storage.
 Specify the following properties to configure it:

 - [url](/Documentation/ApiReference/Data_Layer/XmlaStore/Configuration/#url)
 The OLAP server's URL.